 External and internal referees provide substantial weight in favour of a candidate’s promotion.
 Candidates will submit a list of potential referees, who will be contacted by the University of Toronto (U of T) Department of Medicine (DoM) administrator to request a confidential review of the candidate.
 Candidates going forward for Excellence in Research or CPA must submit a list of potential external referees, and candidates for Sustained Excellence in Teaching must submit a list of potential internal referees.
 The submitted list must have a minimum of six names who meet all below criteria.
 The candidate should consult with the DDD on this list, and note the DDD's suggestions by ticking the "suggested by" box on the form.

 All candidates must also submit a list of current or former students who we can contact for student letters.
 Please submit a minimum of eight and maximum of twelve names of potential student referees.

 Important note: As the Department of Medicine administrator will solicit all referees, under no circumstances should candidates contact any of their potential referees at any time during the promotions process regarding using them as a referee.
 You do not need to ask them for their permission to use them, nor should you notify them you have put them on your list.
 Doing so will automatically void them from your list of referees.

 There should be no financial relationship between the candidate and referee.
-Sharing patients or sitting on the same committee or exam board does not necessarily disqualify a referee.
+Sharing patients or sitting on the same committee or exam board does not necessarily disqualify a referee, but can also be considered a conflict.
 Both candidates and referees should keep in mind any possibility of a conflict of interest and exercise judgement as to the closeness of the relationship.

 External referees establish the candidate’s reputation nationally or internationally, help to frame the value-add of his/her work, and place the candidate in context of their peers and the expectations for promotion at other universities.